forestdb/forestdb.org/models/kachakeche-comparison-class.md

 viz.density(pragmaticListener("light","bodybuilder"))
 ~~~~

-Similar to what one would expect, the listener's interpretation of the adjectives "heavy" and "light" are different depending on who said the utterance and on the listener's prior knowledge about each speaker .
-But with this previous code, we only considered one threshold for both adjective.
-If the actual weight of the box was less than threshold then the box is interpreted as "light", and if the actual weight of the box was more than threshold then the box is interpreted as "heavy".
+Similar to what one would expect, the listener's interpretation of the adjectives "heavy" and "light" is different depending on who said the utterance and on the listener's prior knowledge about each speaker.
+But with this previous code, we only considered one threshold for both adjectives.
+If the actual weight of the box was less than the threshold then the box is interpreted as "light", and if the actual weight of the box was more than the threshold then the box is interpreted as "heavy".
 However, in the real world the area in which we consider boxes to be heavy or light is grey and not binary.
 So, for the following code, we consider two different thresholds for "heavy" and "light".

 ~~~~
 // helper function